 Regional work includes Clue (Oregon Cabaret Theatre) and I Am My Own Wife (Long Wharf Theatre).
 In New York, her designs have been featured in Winesday (LDK Productions), Two By Synge (Irish Rep), Misconceptions (Blessed Unrest), While You Were Partying (SoHo Rep), and Overture and Leaving Eden at the New York Musical Festival.
 She also served as Festival Sound Designer and Coordinator for the Broadway Bound Theatre Festival, working closely with directors and playwrights to help bring new voices to the stage.

-A graduate of SUNY Empire with a B.S. in Sound Design, Kimberly previously taught theatrical sound design at Montclair State University.
+A proud graduate of SUNY Empire with a B.S. in Sound Design, Kimberly previously taught theatrical sound design at Montclair State University.
 Her work continues to focus on developing new plays and musicals, valuing collaboration, open communication, and the shared act of storytelling that defines live performance.